Info Source 2024 : Library and Archives Canada

 Information on meetings, workshops, projects, publications of the former Federal Library Consortium (disbanded along with the Council of Federal Libraries in 2015), the Federal Libraries Coordination Secretariat’s related committees and working groups, and other activities related to its function of assisting the Librarian and Archivist of Canada in coordinating federal library services.

-Document Types:
+Document types:

-Meeting notes about advisory committees and working groups; workshop notes on management topics, such as copyright; a list of fees for services; elections of steering committee members; publishing plans and publications information series packages; newsletters; annual reports; list of web and GCpedia sites; and electronic discussion list.
+Meeting notes about advisory committees and working groups; workshop notes on management topics, such as copyright; a list of fees for services; elections of steering committee members; publishing plans and publications information series packages; newsletters; annual reports; list of web and GCpedia sites; electronic discussion list.

-Record Number: LAC CMHI 010
+Record number: LAC CMHI 010

-Government of Canada Information Management Events
+Government of Canada Information Management Events (CoR)

 Description: